nodetator/nodetator.github.io/about.md

 permalink: /about/
 ---

 Hi there, I'm Nodetator.
-I joined the Crypto Space in late 2021, I missed out on the bull market.

-Still, I think Crypto is endlessly fascinating, that's why I want to learn more.

-This website shares my thoughts on all things Crypto (and other topics)
+I am an aspiring independent analyst.
+What does that mean?

+I try to read and dissect a bunch of stuff and articulate it in writing, hopefully in a way that a 12 year old understands

+My principal interests now are: Defi Protocol Mechanisms and Public Technology Companies

+I share my thoughts (including personal ones) on this website

 I can be contacted on Twitter.